laoning2008/asyncmsg/README.md

 target_link_libraries(my_executable asyncmsg)
 ```

-## Server Example
+## TCP Server Example
-Here's an example of how to use the AsyncMsg to create a simple server that listens for incoming requests on port 5555, and send responses back:
+Here's an example of how to use the AsyncMsg to create a simple tcp server that listens for incoming requests on port 5555, and send responses back:

 ```cpp
 #include <asio.hpp>